DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 ## Your personal statement

 Your personal statement explains why you want to be a teacher.
 It’s your chance to show your motivation, commitment and teaching potential.
 It’s a crucial part of your application - so it’s worth taking your time on it.

-Personal statements are split into two sections.
+Personal statements are split into 2 sections.
 In total they are usually around 1,000 words.

 ### Section 1: Why do you want to teach?